-Intergency Electronic Reporting System (contact Gail Smith)
+Interagency Electronic Reporting System (Contact Gail Smith).

 ADF&G maintains a commercial harvest database, based on landing report receipts - fish tickets.
 These data are comprehensive for all commercial salmon, herring, shellfish, and groundfish from 1969 to present.
 Data are stored in an Oracle relational database and available to Headquarters and regional staff via the State of Alaska wide-area network.
+Data are transferred annually to the Commercial Fisheries Entry Commission, where additional license and value information is merged with all fish ticket records.
+Once completed, the data are provided to the Alaska Fisheries Information Network (AKFIN) support center.

-Beginning in 2001, the agencies tasked with commercial fisheries management in Alaska (ADF&G, NMFS, IPHC) began development of a consolidated landing, production, and IFQ reporting from a sole source - the Interagency Electronic Reporting System (IERS).
+Beginning in 2001, the agencies tasked with commercial fisheries management in Alaska (ADF&G, NMFS, IPHC) began development of consolidated landing, production, and IFQ reporting from a sole source - the Interagency Electronic Reporting System (IERS).
 The goal is to move all fisheries dependant data to electronic reporting systems.
 The web-based reporting component of this system is eLandings.
 The desktop application for the at-sea catcher processor fleet is seaLandings.
 Vessels using the seaLandings application email landing and production reports to the centralized database as an email attachment. tLandings was developed to address electronic reporting on-board groundfish and salmon tender vessels.
-The application and the landings reports are stored on a portable hard drive and delivered to the shoreside processor for upload to the eLandings database.
+The application and the landings reports are stored on a portable hard drive and are delivered to the shoreside processor for upload to the eLandings database.
 Fisheries management agencies use a separate application, the IERS Agency Interface, to view and edit landing reports.
 The IERS management/development team are developing and implementing an electronic logbook application, eLogbook, currently used by groundfish catcher processors.
 The eLogbook has expanded to be used with groundfish and crab catcher vessels.
 The IERS has been in successful operation in Alaska's commercial fisheries since July 2006.

-Our approach, throughout this project has been staged implementation, which allows a small staff to successfully manage this ambitious project.
-We expect the IERS will be fully implemented with the salmon fishery by the end of the 2014 season.
-Statewide shellfish and herring fisheries will be addressed in 2015.
+Our approach, throughout this project, has been staged implementation which allows a small staff to successfully manage this ambitious project.
+We expect the IERS will be fully implemented with the tendered salmon fishery fleet by the end of the 2015 season.
+Statewide shellfish and herring fisheries will be addressed in 2015, as well.

 The IERS features include electronic landing and production reports, real time quota monitoring, immediate data validation, and printable (.pdf) fish ticket reports.
-The IERS provides processors with a web-based electronic catch and production data extraction using an XML output.
+The IERS provides processors with web-based electronic catch and production data extraction using an XML output.
 ADF&G personnel, funded by AKFIN, Rationalized Crab Cost Recovery funds and IFQ Halibut/Sablefish Cost Recovery funds, participate in the IERS project on the development, implementation, and maintenance levels.
-During 2012, the IERS recorded more than 93,300 landing reports in crab, groundfish and salmon fisheries.
+During 2013, the IERS recorded more than 87,413 landing reports in crab, groundfish and salmon fisheries.

-The IERS is extensively documented on a public and secure wiki at https://elandings.alaska.gov/confluence/

-Local ADF&G personnel in six locations throughout the state of Alaska (Petersburg, Sitka, Juneau, Homer, Kodiak and Dutch Harbor) maintain close contact with groundfish fishers, processors and state/federal enforcement to maintain a high quality of accuracy in the submitted fish ticket records.
-The Interagency Electronic Reporting System - eLandings , seaLandings, tLandings and eLogbook applications, with immediate data validation and business rules, has improved data quality and allows personnel to function at a higher level.
+The IERS is extensively documented on a public and secure wiki at https://elandings.alaska.gov/confluence/ fish ticket records.
+The Interagency Electronic Reporting System - eLandings, seaLandings, tLandings and eLogbook applications, with immediate data validation and business rules, has improved data quality and allows personnel to function at a higher level.
 User support on a 24/7 basis is being provided by GCI, an Alaska based telecommunications company.
 IFQ reporting support is provided by the NMFS Data Technicians.